Multilinear compressive sensing and an application to convolutional linear networks: Stability guarantee

 where $\sigma_{min}$ is the smallest non-zero singular value of $\calA$.
 Moreover, if $\overline{\hbf} \in\hS_*$ and $\frac{\gamma}{ \sigma_{min}} ~(\delta+\eta) \leq \frac{1}{2} ~ \max\left(\|P(\overline\hbf)\|_\infty,\|P(\hbf^*)\|_\infty\right)$ then

 \end{thm}

-The first part of the proof is very similar to usual proofs in the Compressed Sensing and stable recovery literature.
-The second part simply uses Theorem \ref{rk1-Ident-thm}.
-The detailed proof of the theorem is provided in Appendix \ref{suf-stble-recovery-proof}.
+The first part of the proof is very similar to standard proofs in the Compressed Sensing and stable recovery literature.
+The second part simply uses \cref{rk1-Ident-thm}. \ifthenelse{\boolean{long}} {The theorem is proved in \cref{suf-stble-recovery-proof}.} {The theorem is proved in the supplementary material \cref{suf-stble-recovery-proof} and in \cite{MalgouyresLandsbergLong}. }

-This theorem provides a sufficient condition to get the stability property.
+\cref{suf-stble-recovery} provides a sufficient condition to obtain stability.
 The only significant hypothesis made on the deep structured linear network is that $\KER{\calA}$ satisfies the \NSP~ with respect to the collection of models $\Mod{}$.
 One might ask whether this hypothesis is sharp or not.
-As expressed in the next theorem, the answer to this question is positive.
+The next theorem shows that the answer to this question is positive.

 \begin{thm}{\bf Necessary condition for the stability property} Assume the stability property holds: There exists $C$ and $\delta>0$ such that for any $\overline{L}\in\NN$, $\overline{\hbf}\in\Mod{\overline{L}}$, any $X=\calA P(\overline{\hbf}) + e$, with $\|e\| \leq \delta$, any $L^*\in\NN$ and any $\hbf^*\in\Mod{L^*}$ such that